 ??
 What is our responsibility?
 Do you think the Holy Spirit just takes over and we are instantly changed?

-First, we need to renew our minds with the truth of God’s Word (the Bible), which is outlined in my website (see Rom.
+First, we must renew our minds with the truth of God’s Word (the Bible), which is outlined in my website (see Rom.
 12:2).
-Second, we are to set our minds on the things of the Spirit through prayer and mediation on scriptures (see Colossians 3:1-2).
+Second, we are to set our minds on the things of the Spirit through prayer and pondering Scriptures (see Colossians 3:1-2).
 The following verses explain this principle.

 - Romans 8:5-6 “For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit.
 6) For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.”

 - Romans 8:9-10 “You, however, are not in the flesh but in the Spirit, if in fact the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 10) But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.”

 - Romans 8:13-16 “For if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body, you will live.
 14) For all who are led by the Spirit of God are sons of God.
 15) For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!“ (Also see Gal 4:6. ) 16) The Spirit himself bears witness with our spirit that we are children of God.”